 - A dropped kerb is used to give a vehicle access to a driveway or parking area on private property across the highway verge or footway.

 Building a dropped kerb for a private driveway

 Before constructing a dropped kerb crossing, you must have consent from us.
 You may also need planning permission from your district council or the national park authority.

-To request an extension to an existing crossing, a new crossing at your home or at an industrial or employment area, complete the vehicle crossing application form (docx / 321 KB).
-All costs are given in the highway fees document (pdf / 253 KB).
+To request an extension to an existing crossing, a new crossing at your home or at an industrial or employment area, you can apply online.

 You must use a contractor who has been approved by us.
 We check that approved contractors have adequate insurance and have undertaken suitable training, and then supervise all works.
 It is an offence to carry out these works yourself or to use an unapproved contractor.